-Podcasts became a huge part of my life around a year ago, when I started using them to learn more about my chosen final year Biology topics.
-Since then, they’ve been a constant accompaniment to my everyday life – from sitting in the tube to heading out for some long and otherwise boring cardio.
+Podcasts became a huge part of my life around 2017, when I started using them to learn more about my chosen final year Biology topics.
+Since then, they’ve been a constant accompaniment to my everyday life – from sitting in the tube to heading out for some long and otherwise lonely runs.
 Most recently, I have taken on ‘walk to school month’ as my very own #walktowork month, joined by some others throughout instagram.
-The health benefits of fresh air and low-intensity exercise cannot be overstated, especially as it gets darker outside, so please join in!
+The health benefits of fresh air and low-intensity exercise cannot be overstated, especially during the darker months, so please join in!

-This article hopefully will give you some motivation to join me this October in walking to work/school/uni or wherever you spend your days.
 The time spent listening to podcasts is time that not only passes quicker, but is also hugely productive – from keeping up with current events to learning about niche topics, podcasts (in my opinion) make you a more interesting person all round.
 Let me know of any of your own suggestions and tell me how you get on!
-Make sure to tag me in any of your #walktowork posts 🙂

-In no particular order, here is the list of my top 12 podcasts, plus a couple of extras at the end.
+In no particular order, here is the list of my favourite podcasts:

 This American Life

 “This American Life is a weekly public radio show, heard by 2.2 million people on more than 500 stations”.
 It explores themes of contemporary western living and a variety of stories on that theme.
 It’s one of the hardest podcasts to describe but is well worth a listen!
 It’s sometimes serious, sometimes light-hearted but always draws you in to a story and makes you think!